Educational Records Bureau: Testing programs

-ERB was mentioned in a New York Times article in 2011 after about 7000 (or 17%) of tested students had incorrect scores due to an error in use of a scoring key.
-Commenting on the effect in the New York Times, David F. Clune, president of ERB, stated, “It is a lesson we all learn at some point — that life isn’t fair.”
+In 2011, about 7000 (or 17%) of tested students had incorrect scores due to an error in use of a scoring key.
+Commenting on the effect in the New York Times, David F. Clune, president of ERB, said, “It is a lesson we all learn at some point — that life isn’t fair.”
 Errors in scoring had affected a smaller number of students at other testing organizations, most notably with an error in the scoring of 4000 students in the October 2005 administration of the SAT.